pmckenz1/smood/README.md

 ![png](imgfiles/output_26_0.png)

-### we can set a threshold on this matrix over which everything is considered "filled" and under which everything is considered "empty"
+### if we want, we can set a threshold on this matrix over which everything is considered "filled" and under which everything is considered "empty"

-### start with a high threshold:
+#### start with a high threshold:

 ```python